 Where: Five-hour drive from Adelaide

 Wilpena Pound in the Flinders Ranges is a huge, sunken natural amphitheatre – a vast crater carved out of the desert, surrounded by jagged mountains.
 Wilpena Pound covers eight times the area of Uluru.

 Where: Two-hour drive from Sydney

-Located in Katoomba in The Blue Mountains, the Three Sisters is a strikingly unusual rock formation that, according to Aboriginal legend, represent three sisters who were turned to stone.
-The tallest of the sisters stands at over 920 metres (3,000 feet) above sea level.
+Located in the Blue Mountains, the Three Sisters is a strikingly unusual rock formation that, according to Aboriginal legend, represents three sisters who were turned to stone.
+The tallest of the sisters stands at over 920m (3,000ft) above sea level.

 Freycinet National Park